Zaporozhian Sich: Destruction and aftermath

 In May 1775, Russian General Peter Tekeli received orders to occupy and destroy the Zaporozhian Sich from Grigory Potemkin, who had been formally admitted into Cossackdom a few years earlier.
 Potemkin was given direct orders from Catherine the Great.
 On 5 June 1775, Tekeli surrounded the Sich with artillery and infantry.
-He postponed the assault and even allowed visits while the head of the Host, Petro Kalnyshevsky, was deciding how to react to the Russian ultimatum.
-The Zaporozhians decided to surrender.
+He postponed the assault and even allowed visits while the head of the Host, Petro Kalnyshevsky, decided how to react to the Russian ultimatum.
+The Zaporozhians chose to surrender.
 The Sich was officially disbanded by the 3 August 1775 manifesto of Catherine, "On the Liquidation of Zaporozhian Sich and Annexation thereof to Novorossiya Governorate", and the Sich was razed to the ground.

-Some of the Cossack officer class, the starshyna, became hereditary Russian nobility and obtained huge lands in spite of their previous attempts to relocate the Sich to either North America or Australia.
-Under the guidance of a starshyna named Lyakh, a conspiracy was formed among a group of 50 Cossacks to pretend to go fishing on the river Inhul next to the Southern Buh in the Ottoman provinces, and to obtain 50 passports for the expedition.
-The pretext was enough to allow about 5,000 Zaporozhians to flee, some travelling to the Danube Delta where they formed a new Danube Sich, as a protectorate of the Ottoman Empire.
+Some of the Cossack officer class, the starshyna, became hereditary Russian nobility and obtained huge lands despite their previous attempts to relocate the Sich to North America or Australia.
+Under the guidance of a starshyna named Lyakh, a conspiracy was formed among a group of fifty Cossacks to pretend to go fishing on the Inhul next to the Southern Buh in the Ottoman provinces and to obtain fifty passports for the expedition.
+The pretext was enough to allow about 5000 Zaporozhians to flee, some travelling to the Danube Delta, where they formed a new Danubian Sich as a protectorate of the Ottoman Empire.
 Others moved to Hungary to form a Sich there as a protectorate of the Austrian Empire.
 According to folklore, some moved to Malta, because Kosh otamans and other senior members of the starshyna considered themselves a kind of Maltese chivalry.

 The leader of the Zaporozhian Host, Petro Kalnyshevsky, was arrested and exiled to the Solovetsky Islands (where he lived to the age of 112 in the Solovetsky Monastery).
-Four high level starshynas were repressed and exiled, later dying in Siberian monasteries.
+Four high-level starshynas were repressed and exiled, later dying in Siberian monasteries.
 Lower level starshynas who remained and went over to the Russian side were given army ranks and all the privileges that accompanied them, and allowed to join Hussar and Dragoon regiments.
 Most of the ordinary Cossacks were made peasants and even serfs.

-In 1780, after disbanding the Zaporozhian Cossack Host, General Grigorii Potemkin attempted to gather and reorganize the Cossacks on a voluntary basis, and they helped to defend Ukraine from the Turks during the Russo-Turkish War (1787–1792).
-He was able to gather almost 12,000 Cossacks and called them the Black Sea Cossacks.
+In 1780, after disbanding the Zaporozhian Cossack Host, Potemkin attempted to gather and reorganize the Cossacks voluntarily, and they helped to defend Ukraine from the Turks during the Russo-Turkish War (1787–1792).
+He gathered almost 12,000 Cossacks and called them the Black Sea Cossacks.
 After the conflict was over, rather than allowing the Cossacks to settle across Southern Ukraine, the Russian government began to resettle them on the Kuban River.
 In 1860, they changed their name to the Kuban Cossacks.

-Ukrainian writer Adrian Kaschenko (1858–1921) and historian Olena Apanovich note that the abolition of the Zaporozhian Sich had a strong symbolic effect, and memories of the event remained for a long time in local folklore.
+Ukrainian writer Adrian Kashchenko (1858–1921) and historian Olena Apanovych note that the abolition of the Zaporozhian Sich had a strong symbolic effect.
+Memories of the event remained for a long time in local folklore.